inotechne/micropost-app/README.md

 ## FAQ
-The FAQ is on the [wiki page](https://github.com/inotechne/micropost-app/wiki), If you have any question you can post it [here](https://github.com/inotechne/micropost-app/issues) we happy to find a solution for you.
+The FAQ is on the [wiki page](https://github.com/inotechne/micropost-app/wiki), If you have any questions you can post it [here](https://github.com/inotechne/micropost-app/issues).
+We would love to hear it and support you.

 ## Credits